Kitschies

 The Kitschies were British literary prizes presented annually from 2009 to 2024 for "the year's most progressive, intelligent and entertaining works that contain elements of the speculative or fantastic" published in the United Kingdom.
 The awards discontinued after November 2024 when the final winners were announced.
+The organisers said the award would discontinue due to the increasing and unsustainable amount of work it required of the volunteer staff.

 Awards and criteria

 The Kitschies were administered by a non-profit association with the stated mission of "encouraging and elevating the tone of the discussion of genre literature in its many forms".
 The founders, Anne C. Perry and Jared Shurin, said that they sought to bring attention to works with a fantastic or speculative element that were progressive in terms of content and composition.

 The award was a juried prize that selected the books which "best elevate the tone of genre literature."
 Qualifying books needed to contain "an element of the fantastic or speculative" and have been published in the UK.
 Winners received prize money and a textile tentacle trophy.

 The Kitschies were initially established in 2009 by the website pornokitsch.com.
 The Kraken Rum was the sponsor between 2010 and 2013.
 For 2014 and 2015, Fallen London (a creation of UK game developer Failbetter Games) was the sponsor.
 The award did not run in 2016.
 From 2017 the sponsor was Blackwell's Bookshop.

 For the last ten or eleven years of operation, the Kitschies were awarded in five categories: